 Silicone nodules in the breast should be removed as best as possible and biopsied if needed to confirm the lump to be silicone and not cancer.
-If silicone has spread in large amounts into the breast, chest muscles, arm pit, lymph nodes, or other sites, the patient and surgeon must decided on how “aggressive” the operation should be as there will likely be greater deformity and potential complications.
-The risks of trying to remove all silicon are generally worse than the benefit; so some silicone will remain.
+If silicone has spread in large amounts into the breast, chest muscles, arm pit, lymph nodes, or other sites, the patient and surgeon must decide on how "aggressive" the operation should be as there will likely be greater deformity and potential complications.
+The risks of trying to remove all silicone are generally worse than the benefit; so some silicone will remain.
 If silicone is in your lymph nodes then follow up with a general surgeon may be required.

 What are the options regarding implant replacement?

 The first possibility is simple replacement of the existing implant.
 If the implants are ruptured or more than 10 years old, consideration should be given to replacement.
 New implants are made from a highly cohesive gel.
 These "gummy bear" implants have less problems and retain their shape even when the outer shell breaks.

 What is the best position for implant placement?